Ray O'Connor

 Raymond James O'Connor (6 March 1926 – 25 February 2013) was an Australian politician who served as the premier of Western Australia from 25 January 1982 to 25 February 1983.
-He was a member of parliament from 1959 to 1984, and a minister in the governments of David Brand and Charles Court.
-A controversial figure, he served six months jail in 1995 for stealing a $25,000 cheque from the Bond Corporation.
+He was a member of the Parliament of Western Australia from 1959 to 1984, and a minister in the governments of David Brand and Charles Court.
+O'Connor was born in Perth and attended schools in the Wheatbelt towns of Narrogin and York as well as St Patrick's Boys' School in Perth, leaving school at the age of 14.
+He competed in athletics and played Australian rules football as a teenager and young adult, including playing 14 matches for East Perth in the Western Australian National Football League.
+During World War II, he served in the Second Australian Imperial Force in New Britain and Bougainville.